ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 ++++++++++++++++++++++++++++++++

 Selecting the **Systems** tab presents the :ref:`systems <introduction__glossary__system>` defined for the organisation.
-Systems are an important concept in the test bed as they represent the software components being tested.
+Systems are an important concept in the Test Bed as they represent the software components being tested.
 Before proceeding to test anything, an organisation will need to have one or more systems for which conformance statements will be defined.

 .. figure:: ../screenshots/admin_community_organisations_systems.png